quisquous/cactbot/docs/LogGuide.md

 If the setting to dump all network data to logfiles is turned on, then ACT will emit all network data into the network log itself.
-In the ACT log, these log lines are printed, but with blank data.

 This can be used to import a network log file into ffxivmon and inspect packet data.

+ACT log lines are blank for this type.

 ![dump network data screenshot](images/logguide_dumpnetworkdata.png)